joyboseroy/indus_decipher/README.md

 land close too, given how independent the two corpora are: 592 signs here versus 593 in WUCS; connectivity 0.0087 versus 0.0077.

-This is not a substitute for running this project's own toolkit on the actual classic M77/EBUDS corpus, which remains the single most valuable still-missing piece (every headline statistical claim in the field's literature was made on that corpus specifically, not on WUCS or on either corpus this project currently has).
-But it is real, independently useful evidence: the qualitative structural patterns this project has been finding are not an artifact of the indus_website corpus's specific digitization choices, since a corpus built by a completely different research group, with a completely different sign encoding scheme, shows the identical pattern using the identical method.
+This was, at the time it was run, real independent evidence pending the still-missing M77 corpus; the qualitative structural patterns this project has been finding are not an artifact of the indus_website corpus's specific digitization choices, since a corpus built by a completely different research group, with a completely different sign encoding scheme, shows the identical pattern using the identical method.